Pittsburgh Pirates (NHL): Decline

 In October 1928, brothers Horace and Edward Townsend, who had inherited ownership of the club from their late father Henry Townsend, sold the team.
 The ostensible purchaser was fight promoter and ex-lightweight boxing champion Benny Leonard, although the money for the purchase is suspected to have come from early Prohibition gangster and bootlegger Bill Dwyer, owner of the New York Americans.
 The sale of the team did not lead to an improvement on the ice for the Pirates.
 The team's coach, Odie Cleghorn left the team at the end of the 1928–29 season to become a referee.
 Frank Fredrickson was then named the team's coach.
 The team's uniforms also changed, as the Pirates' color scheme became blue and gold in 1928–29 and then orange and black in 1929–30.

 The 1929–30 season was their fifth season in the NHL, and their last in Pittsburgh.
 The season saw the Pirates achieve their worst win–loss record with 5–36–3 record.
 With the Wall Street Crash of 1929, followed by the Great Depression, the owners found themselves in financial difficulties.
 Attendance for games was down and the owners tried selling off their star players in order to make ends meet.
 The team was $400,000 in debt by the end of their final season.
-It also needed replacement for the Duquesne Garden.
+It also needed a replacement for the Duquesne Garden.
 It had been built in 1890 and had once been one of the finest arenas in the country.
-However, it had not aged well, and by 1930 was well behind the times.
+However, it had not aged well, and by the time the Pirates arrived it was at the end of its useful life.
 With only 5,000 permanent seats and standing room for 8,000, it was by far the smallest arena in the NHL, making it difficult for the Pirates to break even.